 - Treat the Guests of Honor, convention staff, volunteers, and other attendees with respect.

 - Do not take photographs, shoot videos, or make recordings when the use of such devices is prohibited.
 If you aren’t sure, ask the nearest Animazement staff member.
 Signs will be posted.
 This is an unfortunate way to end your convention early.
+See the Photography Policy for more details.

 - Do not destroy or damage the convention facilities, or any property belonging to the RCC or Animazement.
 Animazement is not responsible for any damage you cause to the RCC or any hotel facilities or property.